 Intentionally wasting limited resources which includes, but is not limited to, time, memory space, and paper, including downloading of freeware or shareware programs.
 (Resources are deemed to be wasted if they are consumed or used for something other than a legitimate educational purpose related to the class or activity in which the individual utilizes the computer or if they are used or consumed without the permission of the teacher or network administrator.)

+Accessing social media by a student unless authorized to do so by a teacher for an instructional purpose.

-Using technology resources to bully, threaten or attack a staff member or student or to access and/or set up unauthorized blogs and online journals, including, but not limited to MySpace.com, Facebook.com or Xanga.com.
+Using technology resources to bully, threaten or attack a staff member or student or to access and/or set up unauthorized blogs and online journals.
 (Bullying is defined in Board Policy 09.422)

 Employing the network for commercial purposes or financial purposes.